belom88/visgl-addons/packages/vehicle-layer/README.md

 _default_: 0

-_description_: deck.gl accessor that transforms vehicle data to the movement direction of the vehicle
+_description_: deck.gl accessor that transforms vehicle data to the movement direction of the vehicle.

 ### getColor